stringtree/hath/README.md

 The one thing we can't do is just compare the returned array against a 'correct' example, it would fail more often than not.

-Yet we stil want to test that it does the right thing for quick resonses, for slow responses, out-of-sequence responses and for errors.
+Yet we still want to test that it does the right thing for quick responses, for slow responses, out-of-sequence responses and for errors.

 Using **hath** and a custom assert built using _Stringtree Checklist_ such a test might look like: